top of page

 Payment by e-transfer is due before or at the beginning of a session.

 *A 24-hour cancellation policy is in effect; the full fee will be charged without 24 hours' notice.
-If rescheduling during the same week is possible, the fee will be waived.

 **A late payment fee of $25 is due for payment received after a session.